What is agile methodology? Most common agile methodologies

 Agile methodology is not the same as agile thinking: agile thinking has given birth to agile methodologies, in which the tools, ceremonies and roles may differ from methodology to methodology.

-The most important agile methodologies
+What are the most important agile methodologies?

 Today, a number of agile methodologies have emerged, the most important of which are: